Pablo18011/Vector/README.md

 I started with the Flite Test Goblin plans for the wing, I printed them out and used “Spray & Stick” temporary glue to mount to a piece of 3mm Correx sheet.
 I cut this out as a one-piece wing.
 I modified the spars and assembled the wing with CA glue, similar to the Flite Test build video.
 I then designed and built a fuselage out of 3mm Correx.
 I did some test flights and after many crashes!
 I worked out the C G for my plane.
 I then used  [“Design Spark Mechanical”](https://www.rs-online.com/designspark/mechanical-software) free CAD software and plotted the build.
-I then used DSM to improve and refine my design, rebuilding the fuselage.
-I have posted YouTube videos of the build process.
+I then used DSM to improve and refine my design.I rebuilt the fuselage and posted YouTube videos of the build process.
+I have provided the plans to print in the resources folder along with individual component photos and weights.
 # Motivation

 I have been building and flying FPV quadcopters for a few years now and like many I progressed into RC planes, starting with Flite Test foam board builds.
-I wanted to build an FPV wing style plane similar to a [Mini Drak](https://www.youtube.com/watch?v=hlEd-lXy8Zg) and have the crash resilience of a quadcopter!
+I wanted to build a FPV wing style plane similar to a [Mini Drak](https://www.youtube.com/watch?v=hlEd-lXy8Zg) and have the crash resilience of a quadcopter!
 I chose the FT Goblin and fluted polypropylene board as this mixture fitted my requirements.
 I wasn’t overly concerned about the weight, more the survivability of the plane.
 As it turned out, the weight comes in very close to my quads and not that much heavier than the FT Goblin, with the advantage of being a lot stronger and surviving many a poor landing!
 It’s also a relatively inexpensive plane to build, Fluted boards are very cheap and like foamboard builds, if you break a part, you can just print the plans and build another.